pydemo/prep-logs/README.md

 # Oracle prep-logs
 Q | Info
 --- | ---
+INDEXES|In general, every index on a table slows INSERTs into the table by a factor of 3.<br>Two indexes generally make the INSERT twice as slow<br>Whenever the NOT EQUAL operators are used in the WHERE clause, indexes on the columns being referenced cannot be used.
-constraint in the enabled novalidated state| Only new data is checked, not existing - this way table is not locked upon validation.
+Result Cache| does not work when you are logged in as sysdba constraint in the enabled novalidated state| Only new data is checked, not existing - this way table is not locked upon validation.
 ALTER INDEX . . .
 REBUILD|uses the fast full scan feature.
 It reads all the index blocks using multiblock I/O, then discards the branch blocks.
 **Soft parses are better**|database skips the optimization and row source generation steps, proceeding straight to execution.